Marsha H. Gibbons, School Nurse ~ 781-979-2190 (prompt #2) or email [email protected]

 It is still important to have your family immunized against the flu yearly.
 Please see the Flu Guide for Parents.

 Vision and hearing screenings are done every year for all students in the elementary schools.
-Kindergarten will be the first group to be screened on October 30, 2013.
+Kindergarten will be the first group to be screened in October.
 Grades 1-5 will be screened in the Spring.

 As in the past school year, we will be measuring height and weight of all first and fourth graders.
 These screenings are State Mandated, however, you may excuse your child from this screening with a note to your school nurse.